 You are more than your biochemistry but let’s just focus on pathology tests for the moment.

 What does a “normal” blood test actually mean?

 Most pathology tests compare your result to a reference range.
 (E.g. your result is 16 and the reference range is 15-165 so your result would be deemed normal as it sits within the reference range).
 So, does this reference range actually reflect optimal health?
 Hmmm…maybe not.

 The reference range is determined by the laboratory (and can therefore vary from lab to lab).
 Sometimes, their testing methodology can differ too (i.e. the same blood sample might get two different results from different labs).

-Hint: It’s always a good idea to get tests done at the same laboratory to ensure consistency of results.
+Hint: It’s always a good idea to get tests done at the same laboratory (and the same time of day) to ensure consistency of results.

 The reference range for a test is calculated by taking an average (mean) of all the results for people tested (including the unwell people like you) for that particular test.
 The reference range is then generally calculated as two standard deviations from that mean (although it can differ for some tests).
 This range will result in 95% of the population having clinically “normal” results within the reference range.
 If you fall outside the reference range you might be considered to have disease worthy of treatment or further investigation.

 So, do you think 95% of the population is “healthy”?
 Many experts would suggest we are not and I would agree but there is a lack of scientific evidence to determine what would be “healthy” in the context of certain blood tests.
 I think there are a lot of people with “normal” tests who are not optimally healthy but have results similar to the rest of an unwell population, thus putting them in the “normal” category.
 They may not have an identifiable disease or pathology but if they are towards either end of the reference range they may have less than optimal function of their biochemistry.